pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 support Rhaenyra in her grief.
 Rhaenys, having lost her own children and once passed over for the throne herself, acts as a voice of reason amidst the chaos.
 Daemon, driven by vengeance, instead insists he have:

-> A son for a son."
+> A son for a son.

 <figure>
   <img src="https://patrickprunty.com/images/articles/hotd-s02e01/daemon-son-for-a-son.png" alt="Image description here">